raspberrypilearning/flappy-astronaut/worksheet.md

 	from random import randint
 	from threading import Thread
 	```

+	**If you're using the trinket.io emulator, you'll need to stop at this point, as it doesn't support threading, and start working locally on your computer.

 1. Now you can turn the function call in the `while` loop into a threaded function call, that will be called every two seconds